-The Easter Rising in April 1916, and the execution of fifteen of its leaders (ninety had been sentenced to death), radicalised the Irish independence movement.
-The original IRA emerged the next year and began one of the first “national liberation” wars of the 20th century soon after the armistice in the Great War.
-By mid-1921, the Anglo-Irish war was over and the island of Ireland had been partitioned.
+The Original IRA was formed in 1913 and took part in the Easter Rising of April 1916 with help from the Kaiser’s Germany (p.
+391), part of Berlin’s political warfare program to destabilise its enemies in the First World War by sponsoring internal radicals, which succeeded spectacularly in Russia.
+The Easter Rising was defeated, and the execution of fifteen of its leaders (ninety had been sentenced to death) radicalised the Irish independence movement.
+The IRA would begin one of the first “national liberation” wars of the twentieth century soon after the armistice in the Great War.
+By mid-1921, the Anglo-Irish war was over, and the island of Ireland had been partitioned.
 The December 1921 Anglo-Irish Treaty ratified this settlement: the six northern counties would remain with the United Kingdom; the rest would become an independent republic.

 By the time the Irish Free State was formally born in December 1922, the head of the Provisional Government, Michael Collins, had been assassinated, and a civil war was underway.
 The pro-Treaty elements of the IRA became the security structures of the new state.
 The anti-Treaty IRA declared the Free State a sell-out and continued guerrilla warfare under the IRA banner to try to take the whole island.
 Through the spring of 1923, the Free State government steadily gained the upper hand, showing no mercy to captured rebels, dozens of whom were executed.
 A ceasefire was reached in May 1923, though the anti-Treaty IRA dumped and hid (p.
 40) its weaponry, rather than surrender it—a constant tactic throughout the various iterations of the IRA.